-Lisa Marie Presley, the only child of the late Elvis Presley, has died at just 54 years old.
+Lisa Marie Presley, the only child of the late Elvis Presley, has died.
+She was just 54 years old.

-Mother Priscilla Presley confirmed the news tonight, writing in a statement: "It is with a heavy heart that I must share the devastating news that my beautiful daughter Lisa Marie has left us.
-She was the most passionate, strong and loving woman I have ever known."
+Her mother Priscilla Presley confirmed the news, writing in a statement: 'It is with a heavy heart that I must share the devastating news that my beautiful daughter Lisa Marie has left us.
+She was the most passionate, strong and loving woman I have ever known.'

-Lisa Marie, a singer-songwriter who dedicated much of her life to keeping her father's legacy alive, was rushed to a Los Angeles hospital after suffering a medical emergency at home earlier today, Priscilla announced via an Instagram post.
+Lisa Marie, a singer-songwriter who dedicated much of her life to keeping her father's legacy alive, was rushed to a Los Angeles hospital after suffering a medical emergency at home earlier in the day, Priscilla announced via an Instagram post.

-She is survived by her mother Priscilla, stepbrother Navarone Garibaldi, and her three surviving kids: Riley Keough, Finley Lockwood, and Harper Lockwood.
-Her son Benjamin Keough died in 2020.
+She is survived by mother Priscilla, stepbrother Navarone Garibaldi, and her three surviving children: Riley Keough, Finley Lockwood, and Harper Lockwood.
+Her son Benjamin Keough died in 2020, aged 27.

 You Might Also Like